Seek Returns logo

 Min

-ADM vs. SFM: A comparison of their P/E Ratio against their respective Agricultural Farm Products and Grocery Stores industry benchmarks.
+ADM vs. SFM: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Food Products and Consumer Staples Distribution & Retail industry benchmarks.

 ADM